jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 The score contains four measures that contain identical content.
 Functions can store musical phrases, everything from a single note to complete works of Beethoven if necessary.
-In this case, we have a simple 4 notes drum 'n' bass pattern.
+In this case, we have a simple four notes drum 'n' bass pattern.

 .. literalinclude:: ../../examples/tutorials/amen/amen_pattern.csd
     :language: python
     :pyobject: drum_pattern

-These events will not be generated until the function is accessed.
+These events will not be generated until the function is called.
-For each measure, four lines of score instruments is replaced with drum_pattern().
+For each measure, four lines of score instruments is replaced with ``drum_pattern()``.

 .. literalinclude:: ../../examples/tutorials/amen/amen_pattern.csd
     :language: python